AigangNetwork/aigang-docs/source/platform/pools/architecture.rst

 Background services:
 """"""""""""""""""""""""
 **Aigang.Transactions.Listener** service - helps to maintain blockchain transactions statuses.
 Example: when contribution receives payment transaction this service activate contribution and update status to "Paid".
+**Aigang.Pools.Listener** service - helps to maintain pools and contributions.
+Example: when contribution doesn't have payment transaction after 1-hour, status will be changed to "Canceled".

 General pool statuses in platform:
 """"""""""""""""""""""""""""""""""""""""""""""""""